Joey Barton: Bristol Rovers

 On 22 February 2021, Barton was appointed manager of Bristol Rovers with the club in a relegation battle, sitting just two points outside of the relegation zone.
 His first match was a relegation six-pointer against Wigan Athletic that saw Rovers fall to a 2–1 defeat in the final minute of second-half stoppage time.
 Barton was unable to reverse his side's slip down the table and on 24 April, they were officially relegated following a 1–0 defeat at Portsmouth that saw the club sitting bottom of the league, nine points off of safety with just two matches remaining.
-Relegation had been all but confirmed the previous match, with Barton coming out in the press to again publicly criticise his players, as well as the two managers before him, saying that his team were going down 'with a whimper'.
+Relegation had been all but confirmed the previous match, with Barton again publicly criticising his players in the media, as well as the two managers before him, saying that his team were going down 'with a whimper'.

-On 2 October 2021, Barton's Rovers side suffered a 3–1 home defeat to Ben Garner's managed Swindon Town side.
-This came after Barton had repeatedly criticised his predecessor, calling him "negligent" before repeating to have a number of digs at his opposing manager in the pre-match press conference, saying that he was willing to "spare 15-20 minutes for him after the game" to discuss the finer points of management.
-Later in October 2021, Barton was criticised by several anti-Semitism campaigners when he compared his team’s poor performance in a 3-1 defeat to Newport County to a holocaust.
+On 2 October 2021, Barton's Rovers suffered a 3–1 home defeat to a Swindon Town side managed by Ben Garner.
+This came after Barton had repeatedly criticised his predecessor, calling him "negligent" before repeating to have a number of digs at his opposing manager in the pre-match press conference, saying that he was willing to "spare 15–20 minutes for him after the game" to discuss the finer points of management.
+Later in October 2021, Barton was criticised by several anti-Semitism campaigners when he compared his team's poor performance in a 3–1 defeat to Newport County to a holocaust.
 In a post-match interview, Barton had said, "Someone gets in for a game, does well but then has a Holocaust, a nightmare, an absolute disaster".
 Barton apologised for his comments the following week.

-After picking up ten points from four matches across the month, Barton was nominated for the EFL League Two Manager of the Month award for January 2022, ultimately missing out to Rob Edwards of Forest Green Rovers.
-Impressive form in 2022 saw Rovers rise up the table and following a 1–0 home victory over Colchester United on 15 March, Rovers found themselves in the play-off positions for the first time in the season.
-Barton was named League Two Manager of the Month for March 2022 at the second time of asking after leading his side to five wins from seven matches whilst conceding just three goals and pushing for a promotion place.
+Barton was nominated for the EFL League Two Manager of the Month award for January 2022 after picking up ten points from four matches across the month, ultimately missing out to Rob Edwards of Forest Green Rovers.
+Impressive form in 2022 saw Bristol Rovers rise up the table and following a 1–0 home victory over Colchester United on 15 March, Rovers found themselves in the play-off positions for the first time in the season.
+Barton was named League Two Manager of the Month for March 2022 after leading his side to five wins from seven matches whilst conceding just three goals and pushing for a promotion place.
 The season finished in dramatic fashion with a 7–0 thrashing on the final day over Scunthorpe United giving Rovers the five goal swing that they required in order to overtake Northampton Town and move into third place, sealing promotion on goals scored.

-On 1 July 2022, Barton signed a new three-year contract extension to keep him at the club until 2026.
+On 1 July 2022, Barton signed a new three-year contract extension.

+On 26 October 2023, Barton was dismissed by the club following an indifferent start to the season.
+Club owner Hussain AlSaeed confirmed that the decision was for purely footballing reasons, the budget afforded to Barton not being representative of the league position of 16th after thirteen matches.